Auguste Comte: Comte's positivism

-The Utopian Project
+The utopian project

 Comte is often disregarded when talking about utopia.
 However, he made many contributions to utopian literature and influenced the modern-day debate.
-Some intellectuals allude to the fact that the utopian system of modern life "served as a catalyst for various world-making activities during the nineteenth and early twentieth centuries" (Willson, M. 2019) In this utopian project, Comte introduces three major concepts: altruism, sociocracy, and the religion of Humanity.
-In the 19th century, Comte coined altruism as "a theory of conduct that regards the good of others as the end of moral action.”
+Some intellectuals allude to the fact that the utopian system of modern life "served as a catalyst for various world-making activities during the nineteenth and early twentieth centuries" (Willson, M. 2019).
+In this utopian project, Comte introduces three major concepts: altruism, sociocracy, and the religion of Humanity.
+In the 19th century, Comte coined altruism as "a theory of conduct that regards the good of others as the end of moral action."
 (Britannica, T, 2013).
 Furthermore, Comte explains sociocracy as the governance by people who know each other, friends, or allies.
-After the French revolution, Comte was looking for a rational basis for government, after developing the Positivism philosophy he developed sociocracy to the “scientific method” of the government.
+After the French revolution, Comte was looking for a rational basis for government, after developing the Positivism philosophy he developed sociocracy to the "scientific method" of the government.

 The religion of humanity

 In later years, Comte developed the Religion of Humanity for positivist societies to fulfil the cohesive function once held by traditional worship.
 In 1849, he proposed a calendar reform called the 'positivist calendar'.
 For close associate John Stuart Mill, it was possible to distinguish between a "good Comte" (the author of the Course in Positive Philosophy) and a "bad Comte" (the author of the secular-religious system).
 The system was unsuccessful but met with the publication of Darwin's On the Origin of Species (1859) to influence the proliferation of various Secular Humanist organizations in the 19th century, especially through the work of secularists such as George Holyoake and Richard Congreve.
 Although Comte's English followers, including George Eliot and Harriet Martineau, for the most part rejected the full gloomy panoply of his system, they liked the idea of a religion of humanity and his injunction to "vivre pour autrui" ("live for others"), from which comes the word "altruism".